-If you are required to file Form IL-1120, you should register with the Illinois Department of Revenue.
+If you are required to file Form IL-1120, you should register with IDOR.
 You may register

-- online with MyTax Illinois, our free online account management program for taxpayers; - by completing Form REG-1, Illinois Business Registration Application, and mailing it to the address on the form; or - by visiting a regional office.
+- online with MyTax Illinois, our free online account management program for taxpayers; - by completing Form REG-1, Illinois Business Registration Application, and mailing it to the address on the form; or - · by visiting a regional office.